Testicle bite woman Maria Topp faces jail for Newcastle boyfriend attack

 The hearing was told how Topp bit Mr Douglas's testicles at his flat in Waterloo Street during the early hours of 18 February.

-Caroline Goodwin, defending, told a previous hearing: "The defendant was on her back with the victim straddling her."'Heavily in drink'
+Caroline Goodwin, defending, told a previous hearing: "The defendant was on her back with the victim straddling her."

 Mr Douglas was so traumatised by his injuries that emergency services staff struggled to understand him when he dialled 999.